Information Technology Services (ITS)

 Policy on Information Security and the Protection of Digital Assets

-The final copy of the Policy has been significantly informed by consultation and input from the University community.
-The Office of the CIO has sought input from divisional and departmental liaisons and standing consultative groups like the IT Priorities & Accountability Committee, the Process & Technology Committee, and the IT Leaders Forum, as well as other channels.
+The final copy of the policy has been significantly informed by consultation and input from the University community.
+The Office of the Chief Information Officer has sought input from divisional and departmental liaisons and standing consultative groups like the IT Priorities & Accountability Committee, the Process & Technology Committee and the IT Leaders Forum, as well as other channels.
 The Information Security and Enterprise Architecture team consulted across the University regarding the development of guidelines, standards and procedures to implement the policy requirements.

 targets for malicious activities.

-Additional documents related to the initiative but not in the Policy are provided below:
+Additional information related to the initiative, but not in the policy, is provided below:

-If you have any questions, please contact ITS at firstname.lastname@example.org, or call the Office of the CIO at 416-978-8385.
+If you have any questions, please contact firstname.lastname@example.org or call the Office of the CIO at 416-978-8385.